waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategy (HOW)
 - Map 3_54 Switch Puzzle: Use Switch 1, 2, and 3 to manipulate shutters.
 - Radio Tower: Defeat Fake Director on 5F, get Basement Key, rescue real Director in Underground Warehouse.
-- Resource Management: Restock healing items at Goldenrod Dept. Store 2F.
+- Resource Management: Restock healing items at Goldenrod Dept. Store.

 # Global Knowledge
 ## Tile Mechanics
-- FLOOR:
-  - Individual Behavior: Standard walkable surface.
+- FLOOR: Standard walkable surface.
-  - Relational Behavior: Can be entered from any adjacent traversable tile.
-  - Mechanics: Allows normal player movement.
-- WALL / MART_SHELF:
+- WALL / MART_SHELF: Impassable barrier.
-  - Individual Behavior: Impassable barrier.
-  - Relational Behavior: Cannot be entered from any direction.
-  - Mechanics: Blocks movement.
-- COUNTER:
-  - Individual Behavior: Impassable barrier.
-  - Relational Behavior: Interactable from the front tile (usually a FLOOR tile).
+- COUNTER: Impassable barrier.
+Interactable from the front tile.
-  - Mechanics: Prevents walking but allows talking to NPCs behind them.
-- WARP_CARPET / LADDER / STAIRCASE:
-  - Individual Behavior: Triggers a map transition (warp).
+- WARP_CARPET / LADDER / STAIRCASE: Triggers a map transition.
-  - Mechanics: Connects different floors or maps.
-- ELEVATOR_DOOR:
-  - Individual Behavior: Warp tile leading to elevator interior (Map 11_17).
+- ELEVATOR_DOOR: Warp tile leading to elevator interior (Map 11_17).

-  - Mechanics: Appears like a wall or staircase but functions as a warp.
+## Lessons Learned
+- **Elevators:** Elevator doors are warps.
+If a button doesn't work, try walking into the door.
+- **Counters:** To talk to someone behind a counter, stand in front of the counter tile and face it.
+- **Shopping:** Check all clerks at a counter; they often have different inventories.

 ## Pokemon Type Effectiveness
 - Rock/Ground -> Poison: Super Effective (GNEISS vs Koffing)